Names and identifying details have been changed to protect client privacy. Published with written consent.

 One-Year Follow-Up

-At his one-year follow-up, Michael was tutoring twice a week at the local library, had adopted a second dog, and was planning a trip to the coastal town where he and Diane had spent their anniversaries.
+At his one-year follow-up, the client was tutoring twice a week at the local library, had adopted a second dog, and was planning a trip to the town where him and his wife had spent their anniversaries.
 He still talked to her out loud, in the garden, when making her recipes.
 "That hasn't changed, and I don't want it to," he said.
 "What changed is that the talking feels like love now, instead of like drowning."

-He also mentioned that the anniversary of Diane's death had been profoundly difficult, but manageable.
+He also mentioned that the anniversary of his wife death had been profoundly difficult, but manageable.
 He spent it at the hospice, quietly, and brought tulips.

 Why This Worked